jjmchew/jjmchew.github.io/cs/pythonNotes.md

 - `pip freeze > requirements.txt`

 ### Pipenv
+- `pipenv --python 3.12.2` : create a virtual environment using python 3.12.2

 - `pipenv sync` (when inside a directory with a `Pipfile.lock`)
 - `pipenv shell` : activate the virtual environment for a project
   - use `exit` to deactivate the shell